-- enrol for the R&D tax credit - complete an R&D supplementary return (R&D return).
+- enrol for the R&D tax credit - · obtain general approval or criteria and methodologies approval - complete an R&D supplementary return (R&D return).
 Each individual party's R&D return should include any R&D they do themselves (outside of the joint venture or partnership), plus any R&D done by the joint venture or partnership - claim R&D tax credits in their income tax return.
 The amount claimed should include eligible expenditure on their own R&D (done outside of the joint venture or partnership), plus any eligible expenditure of the joint venture or partnership that the individual party wishes to claim.